-Ever since John Bollinger introduced his Bollinger Bands in the early 1980s they have been a favourite indicator to all technical trades.
-This article is about the probabilities of Bollinger bands.
+Ever since John Bollinger introduced his Bollinger Bands in the early 1980s the bands have been a favourite indicator to all technical trades.
+This article is about the prediction capabilities of Bollinger bands.

 How good are the chances to be outside or inside of the bands in the future?
-How do these probabilities relate to the current position of the market relative to the Bollinger bands?
+How do these probabilities relate to the current position the market has got relative to today’s Bollinger band?
 What impact has overall volatility on these statistics?
-These questions will be answered.
+These questions will be answered below.

 Bollinger Bands Breakout Probability